andrea-acampora/nestjs-ddd-quickstarter/README.md

      docker-compose up -d
      ```
 4. Provide a ```.env``` file with all required environment variables _(check out .env.dist example file)_
-5. Create and generate the database schema from your entity metadata:
+5. Create and generate the database schema from your entities metadata:
      ```bash
      npm run schema:update
      ```